 The responsibilities of these organizations and government departments overlap and figuring out which one is responsible for landmark properties, parks and countryside can seem confusing.
 In general:

-- English Heritage and its equivalent departments in Wales and Scotland look after older properties directly connected to political history such as castles, forts and famous battlefields.
-These organisations also look after listed ancient monuments like Stonehenge and Silbury Hill.
+- English Heritage and its equivalent departments in Wales and Scotland look after older properties directly connected to political history such as castles, forts, and famous battlefields.
+These organizations also look after listed ancient monuments like Stonehenge and Silbury Hill.

 - The Trusts maintain a sort of public ownership.
 They own the properties they manage and hold them in trust for the public.
 In some circumstances, the families connected with National Trust properties may retain the right to live in them.
 The properties are open to the public, at least in part, though they may be closed for part of the year for conservation and repairs.

 - Though English Heritage, Cadw and Historic Scotland own some of the properties they manage, they are listing and grant-making bodies.
 Sometimes grants are awarded to private owners on condition that they open their property to the public.
 Lulworth Castle, for example, is a private estate restored with English Heritage funds and thus open to visitors.

 - English Heritage properties range from impressive castles to barely recognizable ruins.
 A large proportion is free to visit without admission charge and, if safe, open at any reasonable time.
 The National Trust almost always charges admissions fee (though countryside and seashore are usually free for visitors) and visiting times are usually limited and vary throughout the year.

 To add to the confusion, there are hundreds of exceptions to which group is responsible for what.
 In some cases, both the trust and the heritage department, National Trust and English Heritage, may be responsible for different parts of the same property or may manage whole properties for each other.